Growney/NaeRaces/README.md

         - Generate a PAT with `Read & Write` permissions
         - Once created, set `DOCKERHUB_TOKEN` and `DOCKERHUB_USERNAME` from the values shown
 - `SITE_ROOT_PAT`
-    - This allows workflows in this repo to commit to the `site-root` repo
+    - This allows workflows in this repo to commit to the `GitOps` repo
     - Generate this from Github - your profile image - `Settings` - `Developer settings` - `Personal access tokens` - `Fine-grained tokens`
-        - For Repository access, choose `Only select repositories` and select `such-a-scorpio-site-root`
+        - For Repository access, choose `Only select repositories` and select `Growney/naeraces.co.uk`
         - For `Permissions` - `Repository permissions`:
             - Select `Read and write` for `Contents`